 Camera: Tele Broadcast.

-Audio guide instructions must be checked before each game.
+Audio guide instructions must be checked before each match.

-Settings that are to be set before the start of all games are the following:
+Settings that are to be made before the start of all matches are the following:

 HUD: Player Name & Indicator